Source: The National Endowment for the Arts

-Maurice Sendak has written more than 80 books.
-He has won almost every important prize in children's literature, from the Caldecott Medal, to the Hans Christian Andersen Award, to the American Library Association's Laura Ingalls Wilder Award.
-(He calls the National Medal of Arts “my first grown-up award.”) , one of the best-selling children's books of all time, has spawned not only a video, but an opera, a ballet, countless stuffed toys, and generations of four-year-olds who call themselves Max after the King of All Wild Things.
-In the last few years, Sendak has branched out to designing sets and costumes, working on videos and a children's television series, and founding a children's theater company, The Night Kitchen.
+Maurice Sendak wrote more than 80 books.
+He won almost every important prize in children's literature, from the Caldecott Medal, to the Hans Christian Andersen Award, to the American Library Association's Laura Ingalls Wilder Award.
+He called the National Medal of Arts “my first grown-up award.”
+He wrote one of the best-selling children's books of all time, which also spawned not only a video, but a movie, an opera, a ballet, countless stuffed toys, and generations of four-year-olds who call themselves Max after the King of All Wild Things.
+In the last years of his life, Sendak branched out to designing sets and costumes, working on videos and a children's television series, and founding a children's theater company, The Night Kitchen.

-Sendak's work is deeply grounded in his respect for children.
-Sendak says, “The point of my books has always been to ask how children cope with a monumental problem that happened instantly and changed their lives forever, but they have to go on living.
+Sendak's work was deeply grounded in his respect for children.
+Sendak said, “The point of my books has always been to ask how children cope with a monumental problem that happened instantly and changed their lives forever, but they have to go on living.
 And they cannot discuss this with anyone.
 No one will take the time.
-Parents are embarrassed so they'll shush them up.”
+Parents are embarrassed so they'll shush them up.A0801320.html”

-Much of Sendak's work is dark—evoking the Brothers Grimm more than Dr. Seuss.
-Ida's sister is stolen by goblins, Pierre gets eaten by the lion, and Max is—well, a Wild Thing.
-Sendak calls We Are All in the Dumps With Jack and Guy “an in-your-face book about homelessness”; it begins when “the rats stole the kitten and the poor little kid.”
-In his illustrations for Isaac Bashevis Singer's Zlateh the Goat and Other Stories, Sendak includes portraits of relatives who died in the Holocaust.
-The loose trilogy of Where the Wild Things Are, The Night Kitchen, and Outside Over There explores children's very primal fears.
+Much of Sendak's work was dark—evoking the Brothers Grimm more than Dr. Seuss.
+Ida's sister was stolen by goblins, Pierre got eaten by the lion, and Max was—well, a Wild Thing.
+Sendak called We Are All in the Dumps With Jack and Guy “an in-your-face book about homelessness”; it begins when “the rats stole the kitten and the poor little kid.”
+In his illustrations for Isaac Bashevis Singer's Zlateh the Goat and Other Stories, Sendak included portraits of relatives who died in the Holocaust.
+The loose trilogy of Where the Wild Things Are, The Night Kitchen, and Outside Over There explored children's very primal fears.
 Outside Over There, on the surface a wonderful tale of a changeling rescued by music, had its genesis in Sendak's childhood traumas over the kidnapping and murder of the Lindbergh baby.

 More on Maurice Sendak from Fact Monster: